chainguard-dev/cs-workshop/python/chainlabs-roadshow/README.md

 # ChainLabs Roadshow Workshop

 Welcome to the ChainLabs Roadshow Workshop!
-In this workshop, you'll get hands-on experience migrating applications from traditional open source base images to Chainguard’s secure, near-zero CVE images.
-You’ll learn how to:
+In this workshop, we'll get hands-on experience migrating applications from traditional open source base images to Chainguard’s secure, near-zero CVE images. we learn how to:

 - Migrate applications without adding package managers, installing development tools, or building new pipelines
 - Customize secure images while preserving end-to-end integrity for open source software (OSS)
 - Leverage Chainguard’s CVE remediation SLA to maintain security over time

-This example uses a multi-stage image build for a 'Hello World' Python application leveraging poetry, but there are many more Migration Guides available at [https://edu.chainguard.dev/chainguard/migration/](https://edu.chainguard.dev/chainguard/migration/).
+This example uses a 'Dogs vs Cats Voting' Python application, but there are many more Migration Guides available at [https://edu.chainguard.dev/chainguard/migration/](https://edu.chainguard.dev/chainguard/migration/).

 **If you need assistance with any steps in the workshop, please raise your hand and a Chainguard Engineer will come by to assist you.**